amzn/style-dictionary/docs/properties.md

 ```

 # Attribute reference / alias
-You can reference (alias) existing attributes by using the property name in brackets
+You can reference (alias) existing attributes by using the dot-notation object path (the fully articulated property name) in brackets
 ```json
 {
   "size": {